How To Ferment Vegetables Easily & Safley

 How To Prepare Your Vegetables

 Different preparation methods, such as grated, sliced, or chopped, suit different vegetables as the method can speed up the fermentation process, but it is ultimately up to your preference.
 Hard vegetables, such as cabbage, can be grated, especially when preparing sauerkraut.
-However, traditional kimchi uses cabbage cut in quarters.
+However, traditional kimchi uses Napa Cabbage cut in quarters.

 Chopped veggies take longer to ferment compared to finely sliced or grated vegetables.
 This is suitable for cauliflower, carrots, and others.
 Most recipes will call for chopping – if not, you can simply chop or slice to suit your preferences.
 Slicing veggies is ideal for firm vegetables, such as jalapenos, beetroot, and others.